 Whilst many visitors come to enjoy the stunning scenery and to explore the countryside, there is plenty more to see and do in the Peak District.
-Local OS maps, guides and tourist information leaflets giving directions and details of opening times are all available in Jack's Cottage.
+Local OS maps, guides and tourist information leaflets giving directions and details of opening times are all available in Jack's Cottage, the ideal base to explore the

 Stately Homes and Gardens